nnethercote/perf-book/src/profiling.md

   Unixes. [dhat-rs] is an experimental alternative that is a little less powerful and requires minor changes to your Rust program, but works on all platforms.
-- [heaptrack] is another heap profiling tool.
-It works on Linux.
+- [heaptrack] and [bytehound] are heap profiling tools.
+They work on Linux.
 - [`counts`] supports ad hoc profiling, which combines the use of `eprintln!` statement with frequency-based post-processing, which is good for getting domain-specific insights into parts of your code.
 It works on all platforms.